redis-developer/redis-discogs/README.md

-# redis-discogs
+# Redis Discography (Node.js, Express, and Redis)

-This application aims to provide an example of the [Redis-OM client](https://github.com/redis/redis-om-node/blob/main/README.md) connected to a Redis instance.
+This application aims to provide an example of the [Redis-OM client](https://github.com/redis/redis-om-node/blob/main/README.md) connected to a [Redis](https://redis.io/) instance.
 Typical database actions such as create, read, update, and destroy are covered.
 This is by no means a full and finalized coverage of the features of the Redis-Om Node.js client, but more a gentle introduction.

 This is a simple application that stores music albums in a database, somewhat similar to the popular website [Discogs.com](https://www.discogs.com/).
 Users can enter album information with the option to place the album for sale or simply to brag.